-Our team of experienced therapists has over 140 years of combined treatment experience to ensure you are in capable hands.
+Our team of experienced therapists has over 150 years of combined treatment experience to ensure you are in capable hands!

-The experienced team at The Grange Physical Therapy and Sports Injury Clinic uses the most current and up-to-date methods for treating our patients.
-Among the issues our staff are most experienced in treating are neck and back pain; sports and accident-related injuries; and hand injuries.
+The experienced team at The Grange Physical Therapy and Sports Injury Clinic commonly treat neck and back pain, sports and accident-related injuries, chronic muscle triggers, hand injuries, and concussions.

 Janice Bealer, MScPT

 Janice has been a physical therapist serving the west end of Edmonton since 2006.
 She graduated from the University of Alberta in the first Master’s of Science in Physical Therapy program.
-She has a keen interest in identifying movement disorders and correcting movements with IMS/dry needling.
+Janice has a keen interest in identifying movement disorders and correcting movements with IMS/dry needling.
 She is also certified in spinal manipulation and is able to order diagnostic imaging.
 Although petite, don’t underestimate her strength!
-Janice regularly goes to the gym, runs, and has partaken in a wide range of activities such as skiing, golfing, pickle ball, ball hockey, soccer, and has her brown belt in karate!
+Janice regularly works out, runs, and has partaken in a wide range of activities such as skiing, golfing, pickle ball, ball hockey, soccer, and has her brown belt in karate!